grafana/grafana/docs/sources/dashboards/share-dashboards-panels/_index.md

 ></iframe>
 ```

 The result is an interactive Grafana visualization embedded in an iframe.
-This is only supported on Grafana OSS.
-You cannot embed a private or public panel within Grafana Cloud.

 ### Share a snapshot {#panel-snapshot}